 You’ll need to manually activate the cash back categories every quarter before you can start earning at the 5% rate.
 Discover can remind you to do so, with emails and text messages.
 This card takes a bit more work to understand and use than the Freedom Unlimited, but it also provides better rewards.

 A card with cash back categories like this can work well in combination with the Freedom Unlimited.
 When considering their base cash back rates, you can use the Discover it whenever you’re spending in the active 5% category.
 And then use the Freedom Unlimited for all your other spending to get 1.5% back.

 But if you consider the Cashback Bonus on the Discover it, things are a bit different.
 During your first year with the Discover card your cash back is doubled, so it would be wiser to use it for all your purchases (getting 10% back in the categories, 2% back everywhere else).

-Discover also provides their FICO Credit Scorecard, which will monitor your FICO 8 Credit Score based on your TransUnion credit report.
+Discover cardholders will get the FICO Credit Scorecard, which will monitor your FICO Score 8 based on your TransUnion credit report.
 It’s very much like the credit monitoring service offered by Chase, Credit Journey.
 But Chase provides your VantageScore 3.0, instead of a FICO score, and also shows you helpful data from your TransUnion report.

 Costs & Fees

 There’s no annual fee for the Discover it.
 And there are no foreign transaction fees, although Discover doesn’t have great acceptance outside the U.S. so it might be tough to find places to use your card.

 Cardholders of the Discover it get a 0% introductory APR of 14 months for purchases and balance transfers.
 That’s just one month shy of the Freedom Unlimited’s offer, so there’s not much difference there.
 After the introductory periods end, the regular APR of 13.99%–24.99% Variable will apply to purchases and balance transfers.